PicnicSupermarket/error-prone-support/error-prone-contrib/README.md

   to e.g. `java.util.Function.identity()`, the static methods exposed by `java.util.stream.Collectors` and the various Guava collector factory methods.
-- A check which flags non-`@SafeVarargs` methods accepting an array of some generic type.
-See Effective Java Third Edition, item 32 (page 149).
-(This might require special-casing Java 8, where this annotation isn't allowed on private methods.)
 - A check which replaces `new Random().someMethod()` calls with `ThreadLocalRandom.current().someMethod()` calls, so as to avoid unnecessary synchronization.